-In addition it has published four books, six information leaflets, four sets of illustrated greetings cards, erected two public information boards and run no less than thirty public lectures by distinguished practitioners and academics at a variety of venues throughout Ireland.
-The Trust also organises annual weekend visits to follies and other historic structures throughout Ireland and this year the visit was to follies in the Bath and Bristol area.
+In addition it has published five books, six information leaflets, ten illustrated greeting cards and run no less than thirty public lectures by distinguished practitioners and academics at a variety of venues throughout Ireland.
+The Trust also organised visits to follies and other historic and quirky structures in Ireland.
+See our events.

 Follies are joyful little buildings that aim to please…